tangrams/tangram-docs/pages/layers.md

 *This is the technical documentation for the "layers" block in Tangram's scene file.
 For a conceptual overview of the way Tangram applies styles to data, see the [Filters Overview](Filters-Overview.md) and the [Styles Overview](Styles-Overview.md).*

 ####`layers`
 The `layers` element is a required top-level element in the [scene file](scene-file.md).
-Individual layers are defined by a *layer name* under this element.
+It has only one kind of sub-element: a *layer name*, which defines individual layers with a layer filter.

 ```yaml
 layers: